CPD-accredited In-House Technical Workshop

 - A unique opportunity to meet leading industry experts and discuss your material issues.

 - A free literature pack covering design, properties and applications.

 A CPD event can be tailored to suit your needs, containing some or all of the listed presentations.
 Time can also be allowed for discussion of company-specific issues with a particular expert or experts.
 To discuss your requirements, email firstname.lastname@example.org.
 Please note a minimum of six attendees are needed in order to book.

 You can choose all, or any combination of the below,

-Corrosion Behaviour of Metals in Seawater – Carol Powell, Copper Development Association
+Corrosion Behaviour of Metals in Seawater – Mark Tur, Copper Development Association

 Overview of metals and their relative resistance to seawater, covering general and localised corrosion, velocity effects, de-alloying, stress-cracking, galvanic behaviour and biofouling.